The Sirtfood Diet: ‘Celebrity Nutritionists’ Just Need to Stop Now.

 They claim that polyphenols, which are an antioxidant found in red wine and chocolate, burn fat and help clear cellular waste.
 Pffft.
 NO.

-Except that’s bullshit, and you’ll see why in a second.
+Except that’s total BS, and you’ll see why in a second.

 Nothing these guys claim the diet can do has been tested in humans or is even legit in terms of physiology.